 We recommend you do not modify a product version that you have shared or provisioned.
 If you make a change to a product then you should change the version name.

 We have seen gitflow working well with product development.
 Whilst building a product the developer uses a develop branch in git.
 That develop version gets provisioned into the canary account for testing.
-Once the testing is complete the branch in merged to master and then rebranched from master to create a new version.
+Once the testing is complete the branch in merged to main and then rebranched from main to create a new version.
 This worked well for teams where a single developer was building a single product.
 If you have a product that is too big for a single developer then maybe the product needs to be split into smaller pieces.
 There are features in the tools that allow you split products into smaller pieces.

 If you would like to share your SDLC process please raise a github issue to share